creynders/grunt-generate-configs/README.md

 npm install grunt-generate-configs -g
 ```

-_(There's no need for the `--save` flags, since this task should be run only once.)_
+We install it globally, so you can reuse it for all your projects.

-Once the plugin has been installed, you can run it from the command line:
+Once the plugin has been installed, you can run it from the command line in the directory of your project:

 ```shell
 generate_configs